GeoCapabilities (Phase 1): A Framework for Understanding the Purposes and Values of Geography Education

-GeoCapabilities is a research project currently led by the Association of American Geographers (AAG) with funding from the U.S. National Science Foundation's Geography and Spatial Science program (Award # BCS-1155255).
-The project's aim is to research the potential of improving curriculum making in geography through trans-Atlantic and trans-European collaborations in teacher professional development.
-This work is being pursued in partnership with the Grosvenor Center for Geographic Education at Texas State University, the Institute of Education in London, the University of Helsinki, the European Association of Geographers (EUROGEO), and the Geographical Association.
+GeoCapabilities (Phase 1) was a research project led by the Association of American Geographers (AAG) with funding from the U.S. National Science Foundation's Geography and Spatial Science program (Award # BCS-1155255).
+Collaborating organizations included the Grosvenor Center for Geographic Education at Texas State University, the Institute of Education in London, the University of Helsinki, the European Association of Geographers (EUROGEO), and the Geographical Association.

-For more information about the GeoCapabilities project, please contact the project director, Dr. Michael Solem.
-Drs.
-David Lambert (Institute of Education, London) and Sirpa Tani (University of Helsinki) are serving as co-investigators for the project.
+For more information about the GeoCapabilities project, please contact Dr. Michael Solem.